ansible/ansible/docsite/rst/developing_modules.rst

     }

 These 'facts' will be available to all statements called after that module (but not before) in the playbook.
-A good idea might be make a module called 'site_facts' and always call it at the top of each playbook, though we're always open to improving the selection of core facts in Ansible as well.
+A good idea might be to make a module called 'site_facts' and always call it at the top of each playbook, though we're always open to improving the selection of core facts in Ansible as well.

 .. _common_module_boilerplate: